 New Hampshire Search and Rescue Extraordinary Service Award

-Compassion: A recognition that SAR is not merely a technical exercise, but an endeavor which seeks to help people in need, including subjects and their families and friends.
+Compassion.
+The individual recognizes that SAR is not merely a technical exercise in rescuing individuals.
+It is an endeavor which seeks to help people in need with care and compassion, including not only the subject of the SAR, but also their families and friends.

 New Hampshire Outdoor Council